Director, East Asia Group

 Room 222N, 1 Devonshire Place

-She was An Wang Postdoctoral Fellow at Harvard University’s Fairbank Center for Chinese Studies in 2008-09.
-She received her PhD from the Australian National University
+I was An Wang Postdoctoral Fellow at Harvard University’s Fairbank Center for Chinese Studies in 2008-09.
+I received my PhD from the Australian National University.

 My theoretical interests are authoritarian politics and the political economy of development.
 I study contentious politics and repression in China, particularly with respect to land acquisition and housing demolition.
 I have a broader interest in how social mobilization take shape in authoritarian countries, and the nexus between protest and repression in non-democratic settings.

 I am also working on a comparative project on China and India.
 Behind the rapid economic growth rates in both countries, benefits of development have been unevenly distributed among societal groups.
 I seek to understand the costs of development and the politics of redistribution.